fkie-cad/Logprep/README.md

 For example which fields should be deleted or to which IP-address the geolocation should be retrieved.

-For performance reasons on startup all rules per processor are aggregated to one single rule-tree.
+For performance reasons on startup all rules per processor are aggregated to a generic and a specific rule tree, respectively.
 Instead of evaluating all rules independently for each log message the message is checked against the rule tree.
 Each node in the rule tree represents a condition that has to be meet,